Dreaming381/Latios-Framework/README.md

 There are three methods to install the framework package (contains all publicly released packages).

+-   Clone or submodule this repository into your project’s Packages folder (recommended for contributors or those wanting faster bugfixes and updates)
 -   Add package via Package Manager -\> Add package from git URL
 -   Add via [OpenUPM](https://openupm.com/packages/com.latios.latiosframework/)
--   Clone or submodule this repository into your project’s Packages folder

 After installing the framework package, follow the instructions in the first section [here](Documentation~/Core/Getting%20Started.md).
 You may also want to